No copyright infringement intended.

 The plane starts to slowly move, and my heart is lodged in my throat.
 I squeeze the armrest in a death grip and close my eyes just hoping and praying to make it into the air safely.

 "You're not breathing."
 I let out a gust of air and open my eyes to find white clouds and blue sky.
-"I thought you were going to fucking pass out there for a minute."
+"I thought you were gonna fucking pass out there for a minute."

 I don't recognize the deep sound, but why would I?